 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-- 15 credit HNC in relevant subject (must include Genetics unit) with A in the Graded Unit
+College HNC: 15 credit HNC in relevant subject (must include Genetics and DNA Structure/Physiology unit) with A in graded unit.

 English languageApplicants whose first language is not English will normally be required to hold IELTS of overall 7.0 with 6.5 in each element or equivalent.